Rahela21/alx-system_engineering-develops/0x01-shell_permissions/README.md

-create a script that adds execute permission to all subdirectories of thecurrent directory for the owner, the group owner and all other users.
+create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed